 - difficulty thinking and speaking clearly

 It might also lead to coma and eventually death if not treated.

 Brain and spinal cord symptoms

 Calcium plays a role in the normal working of the brain and spinal cord.
 So if you have severely high calcium levels you might also:

 - be unable to coordinate muscle movement, which can affect walking, talking and eating

 - have changes in personality

 Your specialist will treat you if you have high calcium levels.
-It can be a life threatening condition if it is not treated.
-You might have to spend a day or 2 in hospital to get your calcium levels down.
+You might have to have treatment in hospital.